-Welcome to Gingham Gardens – Gardening Resources Library where I offer all my Free Gardening Printables;gardening charts, graphs and lists, etc. I use these very same gardening printables to keep me organized and on track to accomplish gardening tasks around my own gardens.
-Mine are all organized in a 3-ring binder I call my Gardening Journal.
+Welcome to Gingham Gardens – Gardening Resources Library where we offer all our Free Gardening Printables, including: gardening charts, graphs and lists, etc. I use these very same gardening printables to keep me organized and on track to accomplish gardening tasks around my own gardens.
+Mine are all organized in a 3-ring binder I call my Gardening Planner/Journal.
 I’ll be adding more awesome gardening printables on a regular basis and they will always be free to subscribers of Gingham Gardens.

 If you already have your password, you can enter the Resources Library here.

 If you’d like to learn more about the how’s and why’s of keeping a garden journal, please check out the post DIY Garden Journal.

 Get ACCESS by completing the form BELOW to become a subscriber to Gingham Gardens newsletter.

 New gardening printables are added on a regular basis, but the list below will give you an idea of what’s included in the library:

 2020 Gardening Calendar – includes a checklist of gardening tasks for each month, along with extra room for your own notes.
 It’s a great way to keep track of things to get done in the garden and it’s really pretty too.
 My recommendation is to 3-hole punch the calendar and keep it in your Garden Journal or Planner.
 Enjoy!

 Amaryllis Bloom Chart + Instructions – This is a handy chart to determine when to plant your Amaryllis bulb for the approximate bloom date that you want it to bloom, plus a list of instructions for growing Amaryllis bulbs indoors.
 This printable is specifically designed to go with the post, How to Grow Amaryllis Indoors.